 - Any kind of reporting, data analysis/mining, etc.

 - Debugging capabilities

 Of course, these benefits don’t come without a cost.
 This style of building applications is different and usually unfamiliar to developers, so it implies a learning curve.
-Here are some typical questions you should consider before diving into Event Sourcing:
+See the list below for some food for thought regarding Event Sourcing.

 Obviously, Event Sourcing is not a good fit for every application and can be overkill.
 But if you need traceable changes, audit logs, the ability to easily extend a system, different forms of reporting and analysis, and modelling of alternatives, then this is a solid solution.
 Plus, you don’t even have to implement ES for the whole system; it can be done for only some of its components.

 Developers generally use the same models to read and update information when building CRUD applications.
 This simplifies and unifies how they work with data.
 Also, it’s easier to understand a mental model of creating, reading, updating, and deleting a record.
 That is, until your system and its requirements become more sophisticated.